This Old House, Idea House 2016 Part 2: Creative Kitchen Design

 Blending Old & New

-The Farmhouse was designed to have the look of an 18th-century home and the conveniences expected by a 21st-century family.
+The Farmhouse, originally designed for an 18th-century home and conveniences expected by a 21st-century family.
 Those expectations are well met by CliqStudios Austin cabinets.
-A classic inset style cabinet associated with traditional craftsmanship and hand-built cabinetry.
+A timeless inset style cabinet associated with traditional craftsmanship and hand-built cabinetry.
 Soft gray perimeter cabinets provide a light and bright feel, while dark Birch Sable island cabinets create a graceful transition to the living area.

 One of the goals of the Idea House project was to trim the energy use by half that of a typical home that size.
 Therefore, there was no question about the choice of cooktop.
 Induction cooking uses a fraction of the energy as gas or other electric appliances.
 A second benefit of induction cooking is a reduced need for ventilation.
 The growing family would need a full-size refrigerator, so a smaller, counter-depth model was not an option.